10 Fun Facts About Redding CA

 The beautiful mountains that encircle the city, providing scenic landscapes, also block Redding from the ocean and delta breezes that help keep other nearby cities cooler.

-7. Redding CA is the Gateway to Three Shastas
+7. Redding is the Gateway to Three Shastas

 What are the three Shastas?
 Mount Shasta, Shasta Lake, and Shasta Dam.

-You’ll be treated to beautiful views of Mount Shasta throughout Redding.
+Throughout Redding, beautiful views of Mount Shasta greet you.
 A short drive north of town, Mount Shasta is the highest California mountain in the Cascades, and only Washington’s Mount Rainier is taller in the entire mountain range.
 Mount Shasta is a stratovolcano with four overlapping volcanic cones and is considered an active volcano.

-Immediately to the north of Redding, with 365 miles of shoreline, Shasta Lake is one of the largest lakes in the Western US.
-But with its long, narrow arms, I think Shasta Lake looks more like a handful of finger lakes than a traditional large pool of water like nearby Whiskeytown Lake.
+Immediately north of Redding, with 365 miles of shoreline, Shasta Lake is one of the largest lakes in the Western US.
+But with its long, narrow arms, Shasta Lake looks more like a handful of finger lakes than a traditional large pool of water like nearby Whiskeytown Lake.

 And the last of the Three Shastas is Shasta Dam.
-When it was completed in 1945, the Shasta Dam spillway was the largest manmade waterfall in the world.
+Upon its completion in 1945, the Shasta Dam spillway became the world’s largest manmade waterfall

 8. Redding is the Kayak Capital of the World